MicrosoftDocs/Hololens/hololens/hololens-updates.md

 [Policy CSP - Update](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-update) defines the policies that configure Windows Update for Business.

 > [!NOTE]
-> For details about specific policies that are supported by specific editions of HoloLens, see [Policy CSPs supported by HoloLens devices](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#policy-csps-supported-by-hololens-devices).
+> For a list of specific policy configuration service providers (CSPs) that are supported by specific editions of HoloLens, see [Policy CSPs supported by HoloLens devices](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#policy-csps-supported-by-hololens-devices).

 #### Configure automatic checks for updates